-This article describes how to enable SharePoint and OneDrive integration with Azure AD B2B.
+This article describes how to enable Microsoft SharePoint and Microsoft OneDrive integration with Azure AD B2B.

 Azure AD B2B provides authentication and management of guest users.
-Authentication happens via one-time passcode when they don't already have a work or school account or a Microsoft account (MSA).
+Authentication happens via one-time passcode when they don't already have a work or school account or a Microsoft account.